Prelude: Prelude

 Call to Worship

-One: We are people of all ages who enter this
+One: We are people of all ages who enter this space

 bringing our joys and our concerns.